 “Seasonal Cooking” brings you delicious home-cooked recipes with the freshest ingredients of the season.
 These delicious Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze from Elizabeth Harris of Floating Kitchen will become a staple in your summer menu.
 And, the addition of Harry & David Oregold® Peaches are sure to take your peach blueberry pie to the next level.

 It’s late in the summer, and that can only mean one thing: It’s fruit pie season, ya’ll.
 (Okay, admittedly, it means more than that, but fruit pies are one thing I get especially excited for this time of year.)
-These baked delights truly are an indication that the “Dog Days of Summer” have arrived.
-And even as the temperatures soar and the sun’s rays become unrelenting, I’m content to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet pie filling as I can get my hands on.
+These baked delights truly are an indication that the “dog days of Summer” have arrived.
+And even as the temperatures soar and the sun’s rays become unrelenting, I’m content to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet, sticky filling as I can get my hands on.

 The only thing better than a big fruit pie, in my humble opinion, is a mini-version of said pie.
-That’s why I’m currently obsessing over these Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze.
+Which is why I’m currently obsessing over these Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze.

 Let’s just all stop and agree that miniature everything is the best?
 Great!
 Now, let’s all stop and admire how adorable these pies are.
 And because of their size, you don’t have to share, which is a serious bonus.
 You get a whole peach blueberry pie all to yourself!

 This all-butter pie crust recipe has been my go-to recipe for years, and it’s not hard to master.
 Just keep the dough cold and don’t overwork the ingredients, and it will turn out great!
 I add fresh thyme leaves, which play nicely with both peaches and blueberries, to the dough.
 They’re also sturdy enough to withstand being rolled and baked into the crust.

 These Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze have a bit of a rustic quality to them, so no need to make them all perfect or identical!
 They would be the perfect addition to any Summer gathering!

 For the Pie Crust: